UncleChenna/earnlab-test/README.md

 Before starting the installation process, ensure you have the following prerequisites installed:

 Node.js and npm: Make sure you have Node.js and npm (Node Package Manager) installed on your system.
-You can download and install Node.js from the official website: Node.js Downloads.
+You can download and install Node.js from the official website

 PostgreSQL: Install PostgreSQL database server on your machine.
-You can download and install PostgreSQL from the official website: PostgreSQL Downloads.
+You can download and install PostgreSQL from the official website

 Redis: Install Redis server on your machine.
-You can download and install Redis from the official website: Redis Downloads.
+You can download and install Redis from the official website

 Installation Steps
 Follow these steps to install and set up the Blog Management RESTful API: